 Bareground

-A decrease in the total amount of vegetation, the litter associated with dead portions which fall away from it, and soil crusts, leads to an increase in bare ground.
+A decrease in the total amount of vegetation, the litter associated with dead portions which fall away from living plants, and soil crusts, contribute to an increase in bare ground.
 Bare ground, constitutes the top layer of all soil which may be exposed to a falling raindrop, and in addition to vegetation does not include rock and gravel.
-Increases in bare ground increase the susceptibility of soil to erosion, a process which adversely impacts both natural and human modified areas (SECTION X.X).
-While invasive species tend to drastically alter the biotic context of ecological sites (SECTION X.X), and different plant functional groups (SECTION X.X.) have differing effects on decreasing the potential of soil to erosion (SECTION X.X), the alteration of functional groups and shifting of an ecological site to cover of noxious species is not a zero sum game for soil retention.
+Increases in bare ground increase the susceptibility of soil to erosional forces from both wind and water.
+Erosion is a process which adversely impacts both natural and human modified areas (SECTION X.X).
+While invasive species tend to drastically alter the biotic context of ecological sites (SECTION X.X), and different plant functional groups (SECTION X.X.) have differing effects on decreasing the potential of soil erosion (SECTION X.X), the alteration of functional groups and shifting of an ecological site to cover of noxious and invasive annual species is not a zero sum game for soil retention.
 Accordingly, here we determine whether an appropriate amount of vegetation, and biocrusts, remain on sites to prevent an increase in the risk of sites to erodibility.

 Methods

 TerrAdat summary data were downloaded from the ArcMap SDE (Spatial Database Engine) service layer on February 9th 2023, and imported into R. The references for bare ground cover come exclusively from the ‘Reference Sheet’ portion as Ecological Site Descriptions as these values were noted to differ from vegetation estimates in a few of the functional cover estimates.
-These estimates were available for XX of all the XX sites which had plots verified to them, XX of XX total plots had a reference benchmark.
+These estimates were available for XX of all the XX sites which had plots correlated to them, XX of XX total plots had a reference benchmark.

 The Ecological Site Groups do not contain values for bare ground cover, however they do contain the mean value of ‘Total Foliar Cover’ for each AIM plot within the concept.
 In order to generate a realistic estimate of Bare ground for these plots, we assume that a relationship exists between the total foliar cover at a plot, and the proportion of bare ground.
 While the true relationship is expressed in the equation below: